joaoalc/PROG-PROJ-publico/README.md

 ## Description
-The objective of this game is to lay stepping stones (rings) for the player's trio (balls) in order to to walk and vault their way onto the oposite board corner.
+The objective of this game is to lay stepping stones (rings) for the player's trio (balls) in order to to walk and vault their way onto the opposite corner of the board.

 The game consists of one gameboard depicting a 5x5 grid, 6 balls (3 white and 3 black) and 16 rings (8 in white and the other 8 in black).